theo-regi/quantitative_analysis/README.md

-This is the code to the lecture of
-"Analyse quantitative en Python" of
-Masters 2 IEF 272 (Ingenierie Economique et Financiere)

-from Paris Dauphine University (PSL), FRANCE
+This is the code for the lecture "Analyse Quantitative en Python" of Master's 2 IEF 272 (Ingénierie Économique et Financière), directed by Dimitri Valko, from Paris Dauphine University (PSL), France.

-The students have access to low level LEVEL 2 Order Book data CSVs from production environment.
+The project was carried out in a group of three.

-You might add the downloaded data history from Dukaskopy source.
+You may add the downloaded data history from the Dukascopy source or request HF data from the FX market.

+Part of the code was developed during the lectures, while the rest was completed as part of the project, which is an extension and "research" in Python.

+To review the project and the analysis we produced, please refer to the Documentation.pdf file.
+The Documentation.pdf file concludes on a failure which is caused by diverse problamatic.
+The most important problem is about using "technical" indicators to predict prices' movements.
+It was one of the hypotesis of the group that "technical" indicators are useless in that task, and we think that the project concludes in a "debunk" of these as pertinent.